DZakh/rescript-schema/README_NEXT.md

 user->S.serializeToUnknownWith(userStruct)
 ```

-Similar to the `serializeWith` but returns `unknown` instead of `Js.Json.t`.
+Similar to the `serializeWith` but returns `unknown` instead of `JSON.t`.
 Also, it doesn't check the struct on JSON compatibility.

 ### **`serializeToJsonStringWith`**